Cancer2806/Frank-s-Portfolio/README.md

 ## Usage
-The webpage is located at this address:  https://cancer2806.github.io/Portfolio/
+The webpage is located at this address:  https://github.com/Cancer2806/Frank-s-Portfolio

+The page is deployed at: https://cancer2806.github.io/Frank-s-Portfolio/

 ![Application Screenshot](./assets/images/PortfolioScreenshot.png)